|Artificial Intelligence Tutorial|

 |Big Data Analytics Video Tutorial||Soft Computing Video Tutorial|

 Here you can download the Module wise notes of UNIX Shell Programming of 3rd-semester computer science and engineering.

 Module 1 – Introduction UNIX Shell Programming

 What is an operating system?
 UNIX operating system and its architecture.

-Files, Process and features of UNIX Operating System.
+Files, Process, and features of the UNIX Operating System.